Apply for a COS

 How do I apply for a Certificate of Sponsorship and how long does it take?

-The application process can be completed online and, once you’ve submitted all the details, you will usually get a decision from the authorities within one working day.
+The application process can be completed online and, once you have submitted all the details, you will usually get a decision from the authorities within one working day.

 At GSN Immigration, we help employers to complete successful Certificate of Sponsorship applications.
-When submitting each application on behalf of your prospective employee, it’s crucial that you get all the details right.
-There are many details to consider when filling out the form and you’ll need to adhere to strict timelines and conditions when applying for and issuing each CoS.
-Any errors at this stage can have grave consequences for your employee, potentially resulting in refused visas, enforcement action and even revocation of the CoS itself.
+When submitting each application on behalf of your prospective employee, it is crucial that you get all the details right.
+There are many details to consider when filling out the form and you will need to adhere to strict timelines and conditions when applying for and issuing each CoS.
+Any errors at this stage can have grave consequences, potentially resulting in refused visas, enforcement action and even revocation of the CoS.

 What shall I do if I am unsure about the CoS process, or about the legal process surrounding employing foreign workers?